nfishel/fishel-tacos-day1/README.md

-# fishel-tacos-day1
+# Fishel Tacos Day 1 Code 🌮

-Day 1 Code from Fishel Tacos
+Code from the work we did in class on Day.
+1 (Tuesday, August 23rd)